Shoppebodakko rice

 To raise body temperature

-The Tohoku region has a long history of salty food culture, and it is said that there is a tendency to prefer salty food from Kanto northward.
-In regions with harsh winters, maintaining body temperature is important, and it is thought that a diet that involves consuming plenty of salt has taken root for this reason.
-Considering the length of winter, it makes sense that the flavors would naturally become stronger
+In regions with harsh winters, maintaining body temperature is crucial, and it's believed that a diet rich in salt has become established for this reason.
+Considering the length of winter, it makes sense that the food would naturally become more flavorful

 Medium-spicy is preferred in most households